LucyHe9/datasciencecoursera/README.md

 # datasciencecoursera
-This respository is for the homework of DataScience on coursera.
+This respository is the homework of DataScience on coursera.